Motivate yourself by dedicating a space for yoga inside your home. We have the five tips to create a meditation space that's perfect for you.

 The cottage was finished in the middle of a long, rainy winter.
 Most days, it was easier not to venture out through the garden; some weeks I hardly entered the new space at all.
 I fretted that we'd built an expensive white elephant.

-The space needn’t be a separate building or even a separate room.
+The space needn't be a separate building or even a separate room.
+(Though these days you'll find increasingly affordable options for freestanding backyard cottages.)
 A corner of a room, an alcove, or even a hallway can work.
 The crucial thing, says Susanka, whose own meditation practice blossomed after she created a tiny attic sanctuary, is to carve out some kind of space.

 1. Make it private.

 "You need a place that feels secure," Susanka says.
 Set up a folding screen or, if your space has a door, close it and let your household know you're not to be disturbed.
 Turn off your phone.

 2. Make it beautiful.